bobvan/micropython-stubs/docs/22_vscode.md

 Import "time" could not be resolved from source
 Import "urequests" could not be resolved from source
 ```
-This is because the packages do not include the source code, as it are stub-only packages.
+This is because the packages do not include the source code, as they are stub-only packages.

-To supress these warnings add the following to youryour VSCode configuration.
+To supress these warnings add the following to your VS Code configuration.

 `.vscode/settings.json`
 ```json